What is Gene Hackman's Net Worth and Salary?

 Personal Life

-Gene married Faye Maltese on January 1, 1956, and they had three children together, Christopher, Elizabeth, and Leslie, before divorcing in 1986.
+Gene married Faye Maltese on January 1, 1956.
+They had three children together, Christopher, Elizabeth, and Leslie, before divorcing in 1986.
 He went on to marry Betsy Arakawa in December 1991.
 Hackman has competed in several racing competitions, including the 24 Hours of Daytona Endurance Race and the Long Beach Grand Prix Celebrity Race.
 In 1990, Gene underwent an angioplasty after he began having chest pains while vacationing in Oregon, and in 2012, he was hit by a car while riding a bike in the Florida Keys.

 Awards and Honors